root-sector/wordpress-plugin-hls-player-free/Readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0

-HLS Player is a simple, lightweight HTTP Live Streaming player for WordPress.
-Leveraging video.js, the leading open-source HTML5 player, it enables effortless embedding of both responsive and fixed-width .m3u8 or .mpd HLS videos into posts and pages.
+HLS Player is a lightweight HTTP Live Streaming player for WordPress, using video.js for easy embedding HLS videos into posts and pages.

 == Description ==